Can Landlords Charge Daily Late Fees in Texas?

 Understanding Tenant Rights

-Right to Challenge: If a tenant believes that a late fee is excessive or unreasonable, they have the right to challenge it.
-This can be done through negotiation with the landlord or, if necessary, through legal action.
+If a tenant believes that a late fee is excessive or unreasonable, they have the right to challenge it.
+Tenants can:

 Summary